deniederhut/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

    * - Field
      - Type
      - Details
-   * - ``code``
-     - string
-     - For YouTube videos played in a browser, the ID of the video being loaded (for example, OEyXaRPEzfM).

-       For non-YouTube videos played in a browser, 'html5'.

-       For videos played by the edX mobile app, 'mobile'.

-   * - ``id``
-     - string
-     - The optional name value supplied by the course creators, or the system- generated hash code for the video being watched.

-       For example, ``0b9e39477cf34507a7a48f74be381fdd``.

-       This value is part of the ``courseware_studentmodule.module_id``.
-See :ref:`courseware_studentmodule`.

-       **History**: In October 2014, identifiers for some new courses began to use the format shown above.
-Other new courses, and all courses created prior to October 2014, use an HTML-escaped version of the ``courseware_studentmodule.module_id``.
-For example,
-       ``i4x-HarvardX-PH207x-video-Simple_Random_Sample``.

    * - ``new_time``
      - integer
      - The time in the video, in seconds, that the user selected as the